About RSS Feeds

 Where can I get an RSS Reader?

-Some browsers, such as the current versions of Internet Explorer, Firefox, Chrome and Safari have built in RSS readers.
+Some browsers, such as the current versions of Internet Explorer, Firefox, and Safari have built in RSS readers.
 If you're using a browser that doesn't currently support RSS, there are a variety of RSS readers available on the web; some are free to download and others are available for purchase.

 How do I use RSS Feeds?